Aberystwyth railway station: Layout

+The Vale of Rheidol Railway launched the "Wales to the World" development and began construction of a railway museum on the station site in 2018, using structures relocated from London Bridge station during modernisation.
+The museum opened to the public on 23 March 2024 in the restored 1930s engine shed and includes displays of historic locomotives and rolling stock.
+The new museum features exhibits such as "Fire Queen" (built 1848) and "Dukedog No. 9017", on loan from the Bluebell Railway.
+As part of the same project, a three-road carriage storage shed was completed to provide covered accommodation for the railway's rolling stock.

 Facilities

 The station has a staffed ticket office, open six days per week.
 A self-service ticket machine is also provided for use outside these times and for collecting pre-paid tickets.
 Other amenities include toilets, waiting room and a customer help point.
 Train running information is also offered via digital information screens, automatic announcements and timetable posters.
 There is no ATM.
 Step-free access is available between the entrance, concourse and platform.
 Many of these improvements came from the Welsh Government with funding from European Regional Development Fund and the UK Government's National Station Improvement Project.